syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 documentation: ug
 ---

-# Hijri date range picker
+# Hijri date range picker (SfHijriDateRangePicker)
 Along with the Gregorian calendar, the picker package contains a Hijri date picker to display the Islamic calendar.
 Islamic calendar or Hijri calendar is a lunar calendar consisting of 12 months in a year of 354 or 355 days.
 To know more about the Islamic calendar, kindly refer to [Wikipedia](https://en.wikipedia.org/wiki/Islamic_calendar).

 It consists of all the Gregorian calendar functionalities like min and max date, the first day of the week, different selection modes, RTL, and customization for special dates.